BIGJRA/BIGJRA.github.io/rejuv.md

 - Zorua left all the way, down all the way, right 2, down all the way, right 3, down 3
 - Apple right 4, up 2, right 3
-- Chimecho right all the way (it’ll be stopped by the Zorua), up all the way, right all the way, up 2, left all the way
+- Chimecho right all the way (it'll be stopped by the Zorua), up all the way, right all the way, up 2, left all the way
 - Zorua left 1
-- Budew left all the way (it’ll be stopped by the Zorua), up 3, right all the way
+- Budew left all the way (it'll be stopped by the Zorua), up 3, right all the way
 - Zorua right 1, up 3